xdworks/startup-school-2012/en/Ben Silbermann at Startup School 2012-KYQHPHYs2Os.mp4_TcmBJWnESdeEEd9Vzaa-KA.md

 free cookies.
 Like even even though you\'re really rich you\'re probably still the kind of person that is influenced by free.
-And that lesson is actually something really important that said investors are just people too right.
+And that lesson is actually something really important that said investors are just people .
 Investors are just regular people that happen to have other people\'s money or their own money that they\'re willing to put forward.

 \[00:09:57\] And even though they have a really good opinion on things